 We walked to Taipa village to have a drink in the old Taipa Tavern.
 Catriona and I used umbrella’s to shade ourselves from the sun as we walked.

+We took local transport to Macau city from Taipa on the number 11 bus.
+Macau is a very busy city with so many casinos.
 We walked around to see the façade of a famous church at the top of many steps which burnt down long ago.
 This is one of the most famous tourist spots in Macau.

+I was interested to see all the street names were written in Portuguese too.
 Catriona stopped at a local shop to buy a lovely top for her sisters Xmas present.
 Macau is so different form Hong Kong, you can see it as soon as you arrive.
 We did a little shopping for some Portuguese/ Macanese treats such as almond biscuits, garlic cashew nuts, dried pineapple, nougat, fish and chilli sauce.
 We all tried the famous egg tarts too.

 We decided to go to a Portuguese restaraunt called Pinnocchio for dinner.
 Thats here where Catriona thought that Macau got attacked by small red UFO's.
 We managed to calm her down by explaining that what she saw, was only the reflection in the windows, of the restaurants red lamps.